Rainbow Springs - A Florida Day Trip Worth Taking

 Rainbow Springs offers as many, if not more, activities than most state parks.
 There is a swimming area at the head of the springs.
 Canoe, kayak, tubing and paddleboard liveries dot the banks.
 Picnic grounds, camping areas and hiking trails surround the park.
 The obligatory snack shop and store adjoin the entrance.

-Visitors Take Advantage of All Activities
+Visitors Take Advantage of All Activities at Rainbow Springs

 The park is always busy since it is the perfect Florida day trip from all over central Florida.
 However, the pure number of things to do in Rainbow Springs State Park keeps crowds separated.
 Many hop on board a kayak, tube or paddle board for the trip down the river.
 Many choose swimming in the protected area.
 Others head into the woods for birding, hiking and picture taking.
 Mother Nature offers squirrels, otters, alligators, hawks, herons, egrets and various waterfowl for your pleasure.